FGMEMBERS/B-1B/readme-bone.txt

 Rockwell B-1B Lancer "The Bone"

-XXXXXX  Version Nr: 0011 24112007 XXXXXX
+XXXXXX  Version Nr: 0012 03032008 XXXXXX

 This aircraft model represents a hack of the B-1B variable wingsweep bomber.
 The available sweep angles are 15 (takeoff) 25 (slow flight) 45 (high altitude flight) 55/67 (low and high altitude fast flight).
 The wingsweep is simulated by adding lift/drag to the inner wing part.
 The outer wing part always stays at 67 degrees and represents the most accurate hack ;-).
-Afterburner is used for takeoff and for rapid climb maneuvers.
+Afterburner is used for takeoff and for rapid climb/acceleration maneuvers.
+The bone is limited to 3g at wartime (currently warning light flashes at 4g), so turning radius is huge at high speeds.

 XXXX INSTRUCTIONS XXXX